kolanos/vaporize/docs/gettingstarted.rst

 First Request
 -------------

-There are many interfaces available on the Rackspace Cloud, but lets start with a simple one.
-Lets get a list of all your CloudServers:
+There are many interfaces available on the Rackspace Cloud, but let's start with a simple one.
+Let's get a list of all your CloudServers:

     >>> vaporize.servers.list()
     [<Server ...>, <Server ...>, ...]